joeycrack93/AZ-104-AzureGov/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

 In this task, you will install Windows Server Web Server role on the instances of the Azure virtual machine scale set you deployed in the previous task by using the Custom Script virtual machine extension.

-1. In the Azure portal, search for and select **Storage accounts** and, on the **Storage accounts** blade, click the entry representing the diagnostics storage account you created in the previous task.
+1. In the Azure portal, search for and select **Storage accounts** and, on the **Storage accounts** blade, click the entry representing the diagnostics storage account you referenced in the previous task.

 1. On the storage account blade, in the **Data Storage** section, click **Containers** and then click **+ Container**.